Showing posts with label #Libertytheater. Show all posts

 The theatre was in a new building also containing four stores.
 One store, Brother and Sister Shop, was already open and in operation, but the other three stores opened at the same time as the theatre.

-The theatre had 1,344 seats in orchestra and balcony levels.
+The theatre had 1,344 seats in the orchestra and balcony levels.
 At the time of its opening, it was the fourth-largest theatre in the state and the largest in any town with an under 100,000 population.

-At the time there were only four other theaters in the world in possession of these seats.
+At the time, there were only four other theaters in the world in possession of these seats.

 This theatre's last night of operation was Thursday, March 13, 1980.